Leibniz AI Academy Courses

 Responsible: Prof. Dr. Marius Lindauer

-Description: Students will learn the basic principles of automatic machine learning -- both for traditional machine learning, and for deep learning.
-After successfully completing the course, students will be able to explain methods of hyperparameter optimization and neural architecture search, as well as apply them to new problems (datasets).
-In particular, they will be able to practically apply these methods to optimize the performance of machine learning algorithms on e.g. tabular data or image data.
-The syllabus includes: Design spaces in ML, Experimentation and Visualization, Hyperparameter optimization (HPO), Bayesian optimization, Other black-box techniques, Speeding up HPO with multi-fidelity optimization, Architecture search I + II, Dynamic Approaches, Beyond AutoML: algorithm configuration.
+Description: Students will learn the basic principles of automatic machine learning -- both for traditional machine learning and for deep learning.
+After successfully completing the course, students will be able to explain methods of hyperparameter optimisation and neural architecture search, as well as apply them to new problems (datasets).
+In particular, they will be able to practically apply these methods to optimise the performance of machine learning algorithms on e.g. tabular data or image data.
+The syllabus includes Design spaces in ML, Experimentation and Visualization, Hyperparameter optimisation (HPO), Bayesian optimisation, Other black-box techniques, Speeding up HPO with multi-fidelity optimisation, Architecture search I + II, Dynamic Approaches, Beyond AutoML: algorithm configuration.

 Credits: 5